The small settlement of Laya in northern Bhutan is one of the most remote places on the planet.

 However, these days a lot of the young men are also engaged in illegal trade with Tibet, noticeable beer sold in Laya is “Lhasa beer”.
 Most of the candy and other products here are Chinese.
 Due to this illegal trade, Laya is said to be one of the richest villages in Bhutan.

 It is said that the Layaps have lived here since they were banished from Tibet in the 15th century and that the Layap women have used their distinctive hat, made of darkened bamboo strips woven together with a pointed top, even longer.

 2G internet connection has now reached Laya.
-You can see the younger generation are busy with their smartphones while the older generation still live in a semi-nomadic lifestyle in the hills surrounding Laya.
-Their lives consist of chopping rhododendron leaf for incense, or weaving traditional clothes.
+You can see the younger generation are busy with their smartphones while the older generation still lives in a semi-nomadic lifestyle in the hills surrounding Laya.
+Their lives consist of chopping rhododendron leaf for incense or weaving traditional clothes.

 That said, the older generation has also adopted some modern style.
 There are no more black yak tents in the surrounding hills; these days they use the ugly blue tarpaulin to construct their tents.